AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Is it worth filing a car insurance claim for a dent?

 If you want the dent to be fixed, it could be worth filing a car insurance claim.
-If another party caused the damage, you could make a third-party claim with their insurance provider so that it’s covered under their property damage coverage.
+If another party caused the damage, you can make a third-party claim with their insurance provider so that it’s covered under their property damage coverage.

 Aliza Vigderman